rehabstudio/animixer/README.md

 ### Account setup

-To setup firebase functions with your account, you will need to update the config file in functions/config.js.
-Your account will then be used to deploy the app to your firebase functions / hosting and to access your realtime database.
+To setup Firebase functions with your account, you will need to update the config file in functions/config.js.
+Your account will then be used to deploy the app to your Firebase functions / hosting and to access your realtime database.

 Your API key can be found at: